Help! How do I teach my son to shave?

 The best razor is one that is safe and works well on his face.
 Take him to the store and help him pick out what he wants, just keep in mind that most young men use a manual razor with replacement cartridges or an electric razor when they first start shaving.

-Stockist: Chemist Warehouse
+Stockist: Chemist Direct

 An electric razor can be plugged in or have rechargeable batteries.
 Some electric razors dispense gels or creams to protect the skin, making them very convenient when you teach your son to shave.
 Help him pick out an electric razor with a flexible head that follows the contours of his face.
 An electric razor may not shave as close as a disposable razor…this is perfect if your son has acne as the razor will reduce irritation.